chodzic/pharma-banners/README.md

 <div id="isi" data-autoscroll="true" data-autoscrollspeed="10" data-autoscrolldelay="1000" data-autoscrollstop="15000">
 ```

+* data-autoscroll = Give this attribute a value of 'true' to trigger the autoscroll functionality.
+* data-autoscrollspeed = Represents the number of pixels the ISI will scroll per second.
+IE: a value of 10 will autoscroll the ISI 10 pixels per seconds.
+Adjust this value to meet your requirements.
+* data-autoscrolldelay = Delay the start of the autoscroll by X milliseconds.
+* data-autoscrollstop = Force the ISI to stop scrolling after X milliseconds.

 To remove the auto-scroll functionality, simply remove the data attributes from the ISI element.

+It's important to note that the ISI will stop scrolling once the user engages with the banner (ie: click, manual scroll of the ISI).
+The ISI will pause scrolling if the user mouses over the ISI.
+On mouse out, the ISI will continue scrolling.

-##### Expand ISI #####
+#### Expand ISI ####

-The ISI also has pre-built "expand" functionalilty which expands the ISI to take up 100% of the banner canvas.
-The ISI can then be collapsed to it's initial state.
+The template also has pre-built "expand" functionalilty which expands the ISI to take up 100% of the banner canvas.
+Once expanded, the ISI can then be collapsed to it's initial state.
 To remove this functionality, simply remove the '.expand' element.